 Best Dog Breeds For Single Women

 Now that you’ve nailed down what dog traits best match up with yours, it’s time to think about which breed of dog to get.
 Fortunately, there are a variety of breeds that work both as companions and trained protection dogs, so picking the perfect pooch shouldn’t be too difficult.

 The Doberman pinscher is a dog that was originally bred to be a protection dog, so it’s a perfect choice for women living alone.
 One of the best traits of the Doberman is its appearance.
 Dobermans are big, imposing animals, and are certainly enough to make anyone think twice about breaking into your home or doing you harm.

 Dobermans are often called ‘velcro dogs’ because they insist on clinging to their owner’s side.
 So, if you love having a dog that follows you around this would be a great breed for you.

 However, they’re also very loving and loyal to their owners, which makes them great pets.
 This breed is often known as the jack-of-all-trades because they work well in a variety of situations that require specific tasks to complete and need to have a purpose.

 The Boxer doesn’t have the fierce, intimidating look of the Doberman or the German Shepherd, but don’t let that fool you.
 These animals are fantastic companions and are also very affectionate with those they love.
 Being smaller, they don’t require as much space as the dogs above, which is great for those who live in apartments.
-Boxers are great barkers and make good watchdogs.
+Boxers are great barkers and make good watchdogs for single women.